How and when to give notice for marriage

 Documents you need to provide

-When you submit your marriage notice application form you will need to provide the originals of the following documents to support your application:
+When you send your marriage notice application form you will need to provide the originals of the following documents to support your application:

-- full birth / adoption certificate (long version)
+- long birth or adoption certificate (full version)

-If you were married previously, you will also need to provide the following:
+If you were married or in a civil partnership previously, you will also need to provide the following:

 - certificate of decree absolution (if your previous marriage was dissolved)